-This year, RUAB will be offering two Alternative Winter Break Trips and four Alternative Spring Break Trips.
-These trips will more closely resemble our traditional trip offerings, but will consist of slightly smaller cohorts of students than years past.
+This year, RUAB will be offering three Alternative Winter Break Trips and three Alternative Spring Break Trips.
+All trips will be driving trips and the all-inclusive cost will be $350-450.00 per student.

 Frequently Asked Questions